-- Related: There is a reasonable possibility that the AE may be related to the study product. - Not related: There is not a reasonable possibility that the AE is related to the study product.
+- Related: There is a reasonable possibility that the AE may be related to the study product. - Not Related: There is not a reasonable possibility that the AE is related to the study product.

 Please note that where no cause for the event is apparent, the relationship does not default to "related".
-There must be at least a reasonable possibility of a causal relationship.
-In addition, if the AE is due to the act of study ring insertion or removal, then the related category should be utilized.
+There must be at least a reasonable possibility of a causal relationship for "related" to be marked.
+In addition, if the AE is due to the act of study ring insertion or removal, then the "related" category should be utilized.

-Study staff should give a reason for their determination of the relationship of the AE to the study product.
-When an AE is assessed as "not related" to the study products, an alternative etiology, diagnosis or explanation should be provided in the "Comments" line on the AE Log CRF.
-When an AE is assessed as "related", recording "no other cause identified" is not adequate.
+Study staff must give a reason for their determination of the relationship of the AE to the study product.

+- When an AE is assessed as "Not Related" to the study product, an alternative etiology, diagnosis, or explanation (e.g., "not biologically plausible") should be provided in the "Comments" field on the AE Log CRF. - When an AE is assessed as "Related", a rationale (e.g., "due to the act of ring insertion") should be provided in the "Comments" field on the AE Log CRF.
+Recording "no other cause identified" is not adequate.
 Although an AE's relationship status defers to clinician discretion, some clinical explanation is helpful in understanding the nature of the adverse event and in determining a more complete safety profile of the study product.
+Refer to section 8.2 of this SSP manual section for detailed guidance on reporting AEs due to the act of study ring insertion or removal.

 If new information becomes available, the relationship assessment of any AE should be reviewed again and updated as required.
-When recording an AE that is the result of a study-related procedure other than study ring insertion or removal, mark the "Relationship to study product" as "Not Related" and provide an explanation in the "Comments" section that the event is a 'result of a study-related procedure'.
+When reporting an AE that is the result of a study-related procedure other than study ring insertion or removal, mark the "Relationship to Study Product" as "Not Related" and explain in the "Comments" field that the event is the result of a study-related procedure (specify).